 3, 5, or 9 litre pot, short tree – no support may be necessary in sheltered locations.
 You can leave in the transport cane for one year only (remove it by the following autumn), but shorten to below the top of the tree and re-instate arrow-shaped cane cap (important to protect the tree trunk from chafing, which can be fatal)

 3, 5, or 9 litre pot, tall tree (over 900 mm tall) – You can leave in the transport cane for one year only (remove it by the following Autumn), but shorten to below the top of the tree and re-instate arrow cane cap (important to protect the tree trunk from chafing, which can be fatal).
 It is important to ensure that the tree establishes without suffering root rock, which can lead to socketing and also tearing of the rootplate.
 This will result in failure to establish well and possibly a slow lingering death.
 In windy areas, knock a short cross stake into the ground at a 45 degree angle to the normal, avoiding puncturing the rootball.
 Ensure the tree is blown away from the stake and not on to it, by the prevailing wind.
 Secure the tree to the stake using soft hessian ‘ribbon’ or in an emergency…ladies’ tights.
-Do not use tree belts, they chafe the periderm, which can be fatal…I said they were sensitive creatures!
+Do not use plastic or rubber tree belts, they chafe the periderm, which can be fatal…I said they were sensitive creatures!
 You can also use the ‘H’ section tree support method instead of a cross stake.

 20 litre and larger pots, large and heavy duty trees – follow above for 12.5L and larger trees, but in exposed areas you may need to deploy something like a Platipus root anchor system and may be a system of guy ropes.
 In very exposed areas, it may be necessary to reduce the head of the tree at the time of planting, to reduce the ‘wind sail’ effect (the area of leaf presenting to the wind), until such time as the tree is established.
 We know it can take 2 strong people to hold a 20 litre Eucalyptus tree vertical in a strong breeze!